Faculty & Staff

 A graduate of Pepperdine University with a BA in Communications, Mrs. Borgelt spent a semester in their Master of Divinity program, which she set aside to work in the Christian music industry.
 Today she resides in Parker, Colorado with her family and still remains committed to encouraging parents and educators through private speaking engagements within the classical Christian education community.

-Homeschool Collaborative Teacher
+Collaborative Learning Program Teacher

 Miss Kaitlin Buletti